Enterprise-CMCS/macpro-onemac/README.md

 ## Usage

 CircleCI support in the .circleci folder.
-See master build [here](https://circleci.west.cms.gov/gh/CMSgov/macstack-spa-submission-form/tree/master) (be advised:  this is behind cloud vpn)
+See master build [here](https://circleci.west.cms.gov/gh/CMSgov/macstack-spa-submission-form/tree/master) (be advised:  this is behind cloud vpn and EUA)

 Want to deploy from your Mac?
 - Create an AWS account